phpuech/OT_Analysis/JOSS/paper.md

-antibodies that are used to decorate the beads, we select the molecule type we specifically pull on, and we then explore the molecules which are characteristic of the immune synapse, which is one of the key organisational structures that have profound implications in T cell recognition and action [@baldari_immune:2017].
+antibodies that are used to decorate the beads, we select the molecule type we specifically pull on, and we then explore the molecules which are characteristic of the immune synapse, which is one of the key organizational structures that have profound implications in T cell recognition and action [@baldari_immune:2017].

 Using this approach, we probe not only the forces of recognition of the